cardano-scaling/hydra/docs/topologies/custodial-head/index.md

 ---
-sidebar_label: 'Custodial Head'
+sidebar_label: 'Delegated Head'
 sidebar_position: 4
 ---

-# Custodial Head Network
+# Delegated Head Network

-This document details the behaviour of so-called _Custodial Hydra Head Network_.
+This document details the behaviour of so-called _Delegated Hydra Head Network_.

 ## Summary

-A _Custodial Hydra Head Network_ comprises the following type of actors:
+A _Delegated Hydra Head Network_ comprises the following type of actors:

 * _Operator_ nodes with low expected downtime, probably operated by some company or organisation with enough resources to host this service,
 * _Client_ nodes, either DApp instances, or mobile/personal wallets, which might not be always online and possibly can come and go.